davidshimizu1/Edge-Compute-Thermal-Design/README.md

 At maximum fan speed, junction temperature fell to **59.03°C**, a **17.45°C reduction** from the stock baseline.
 Effective thermal resistance decreased by **35.4%**, from 2.47°C/W to 1.60°C/W. This additional cooling came with noticeably higher fan noise.
 The stock cooler was quieter, while the custom cooler was nearly inaudible under automatic fan control.
 Noise comparisons are based on listening rather than sound-level measurements.
 I would not run the fan at max for this reason, despite the performance benefits.

-During the logged custom-cooler load test, the GPU maintained **1003 MHz or higher across all 1,776 samples**.
+During the logged custom-cooler load test, the GPU maintained **1003 MHz or higher across all 1,776 samples over both configurations.

 Effective thermal resistance was calculated as: